 A German study published in the Journal of Nutrition unveiled that women who took hot tea or cocoa with high flavonoid content for three months developed softer and smoother skin than women who took hot cocoa with low flavonoid content.

 6. B Vitamins

-B vitamins play important in promoting the growth of healthy cells throughout your body, including the skin.
+B vitamins play an important role in promoting the growth of healthy cells throughout your body, including the skin.
 Good sources of B vitamins include eggs, poultry, and fortified whole grains.

 Deficiencies in B vitamins trigger itching and dryness.
-When topically applied, B vitamins can help protect against sun-induced skin damages and prevent the formation of wrinkles, according to a Japanese study.
+When topically applied, B vitamins can help protect against sun-induced skin damage and prevent the formation of wrinkles, according to a Japanese study.

 Lycopene refers to antioxidants extracted from tomatoes.
 Lycopene gives tomatoes their red color.
-Health benefits on the skin can be obtained by consuming freshly warmed tomatoes or using tomato facials.
-Other than fighting free radicals, when applied topically, lycopene helps in metabolic functions related to cell growth and repair.
+Health benefits for the skin can be obtained by consuming freshly warmed tomatoes or using tomato facials.
+Other than fighting free radicals, when applied topically, lycopene helps with metabolic functions related to cell growth and repair.

 By taking a closer look at skincare vitamins and antioxidants, you will find that almost all come from plant sources.
-You can reap many skin health benefits from vitamins and antioxidants either through topical application or incorporating them in your diet.
+You can reap many skin health benefits from vitamins and antioxidants, either through topical application or incorporating them into your diet.

 However, eat natural vitamins as well as antioxidants, so they are more beneficial when freshly used.
 Vitamins and antioxidants have significant impacts on alleviating common skin conditions caused by exposure to sunlight.Remember to regularly use sunscreen protection to improve the health of your skin.

 Have you ever had these amazing antioxidants for flawless skin?
 What were the results?
 Share with us!

 We review published medical research in respected scientific journals to arrive at our conclusions about a product or health topic.
 This ensures the highest standard of scientific accuracy.